novomancy/film3/README.md

 ## Texts &amp; Materials

 Readings will be provided in Canvas.
-There is no required textbook for this course, but I will ask you to read two novels this term.
-More details on these will be forthcoming.
+There is no required textbook for this course, but I will ask you to read two novels this term:

+- Beggars in Spain, by Nancy Kress (ISBN 9780060733483)
+- Rainbow's End, by Vernor Vinge (ISBN 9780812536362)

 ## Assessment &amp; Grading